 Kavsar recommends ‘sleepy foods’ as a snack before bedtime- foods that help promote sleep.
 Bananas enhance the production of melatonin in the body, which aids better rest.
 They also deliver magnesium to the body, which helps maintain the body’s sleep clock.
 A glass of warm milk is an ideal bedtime drink- it contains tryptophan which encourages sleep.
 ‘Avoid hot chocolate, however, as it leaves a sugary coating in the child’s mouth,’ says Kavsar.
 Other ‘sleepy foods’ include oats, cherries, yogurt, chicken, eggs and cereals.

 Keep them cosy

-As the temperature drops, ensure little ones are kept warm.
+Ensure little ones are kept warm at night- but not too warm.
 Baby sleeping bags are the most reliable way to ensure your child gets a cosy sleep with no risk of suffocation from covers.
 The best temperature for baby’s room is between 16-20 degrees Celsius.
 Babies are more sensitive to heat than adults, and the wrong temperature will affect their sleep.

 Try a blackout blind

 Blackout material and window frame stickers can be purchased very cheaply, and provide a dark environment for your little one to rest in, day or night.
 A dark room sends the signal to your baby that it is time to rest, and encourages them to settle.
 Blackout blinds are also useful for daytime naps, when toddlers might be tempted to try and stay awake.